Greece Moments Greece Moments

 Astypalea, with its 1,084 inhabitants (2021 census), is located in the southern Aegean Sea between the islands of Amorgos and Kos.
 Administratively, it belongs to the Dodecanese archipelago.

-How to get to Astypalea?
+How do you get to Astypalea?

 You can reach Astypalea either by domestic flight from Athens – the airline SKY express flies to the island – or by ferry from the port of Piraeus or from the islands of Kos or Kalymnos.